Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 Pride Night Event at Britannia Mine Museum

-This year’s Old Town, New Queens is on Saturday, June 14th.
-The 2SLGBTQIA+ celebration ran from 6:00 pm until 10:00 pm.
+This past year’s Old Town, New Queens was on Saturday, June 14th.
+The 2SLGBTQIA+ celebration usually runs from 6:00 pm until 10:00 pm.
 There are two drag performances starting at 7:15 pm and 8:15 pm.
 The shows are held in Mill No. 3 which is a massive copper concentrator that’s been around for 100 years.

-Both before and after the drag shows, folks in attendance are welcome to explore lower site exhibits and do gold panning.
+Both before and after the drag shows, attendees are welcome to explore lower site exhibits and do gold panning.

 Visit britannniaminemusem.ca for full details about the museum and its events.